All was hidden before I started seeing the world

 I started taking pictures when I was 20.
 Prior to that, I was a nobody with nothing in mind for future.
 While studying at an engineering school, I met a guy who took pictures everyday with his aesthetics.
 Seeing him who was just a year older than me, I realized how worthless my life had been with no accomplishments; I could not have hated myself more.
 The next day I took an old camera and started taking pictures of everything that came within my sight.
 I knew nothing about photography, but by taking pictures I believed I could see what he saw with his camera.
 It was an incredible experience.
 I could see the beauty of a tiny flower by the road, the sorrow of a city standing by to be destroyed, and the happiness on people’s faces.
 These were all hidden, or simply not obvious, to me before.
 Photography began to change my life in positive ways.
 The energy I received from people admiring my work made everything possible.
 I wished to pursue further, but I could not simply drop the four years I spent at the engineering school.
 Still, I dreamed, and always dreamed.

 One day, I came across a photographer’s exhibition by the name of Karsh.
 With Bach’s music in the background, I stopped in front of a picture that captured a cellist’s back.
-For a while, my mind was empty.
+My mind was completely empty for a while.
 A few seconds passed and I found myself crying.
 I asked—why?
 Then I remembered a conversation I recently had with an art broker.
 He asked me, “June, do you know why people buy art?
 Most people think it is for investment but it is not.
 Rarely does a piece of art speak out to an individual, people are buying that.”
 I believe the picture spoke out to me, and I knew just the kind of art I wanted to make.
 I want to talk to people through my photographs and make them see what I see.
-Every nerve in my body was telling me what kind of journey I would have to take to achieve this goal.
+I exactly knew what kind of journey I would have to take to achieve my goal.
 Finally, I came to a determined conclusion to give up my former study at the engineering school, and embark on a new journey to United States to study photography.
 During the years of study, I developed a set of my own philosophies as an artist.
 I have always strived to bring life to my photographs according to three keywords: Youth, Dream, and Fantasy.
 I hope my photographs to be a catalyst that invites you to my own world; I want you to remember what you have lost in your beautiful memories.
-I want you to have a dream just like the way my friend changed my life, just like Karsh’s picture enlightened me to take my path.
-Yes, I want you to find what it means to see the world through photographs looking at my work.
-I believe that is the only way to repay you who have appreciated and supported my journey.
-Please remember my name.
-My name is June Korea, photographer, and dreamer.
+I want you to have a dream just like the way my friend changed my life, and just like Karsh’s picture enlightened me to take my path.
+I want you to find what it means to see the world through photographs looking at my work.